Rabadunk/BoatAssetManager/README.md

 ## Checklist

-- [ x ] A components object that has three attributes, mass, (xyz) of center of mass, name
+- [x] A components object that has three attributes, mass, (xyz) of center of mass, name
-- [ x ] Add a component
+- [x] Add a component
 - [ ] Edit a component
 - [ ] Delete a component
 - [ ] Calculate boats total mass